stedmanrh/portfolio/_projects/2014/0813-trevanna-post/trevanna-post.md

 #subtitle: optional_subtitle
 date: 2014-08-13
 tags: interactive web
 description: Proposed homepage variants for Trevanna Post (film industry post production accounting).
-The client wanted extend its previous identity assets in to a new web presence and make bicoastal locations a core part of its identity to emphasize ties to the film industry by way of Los Angeles and New York.
+The client wanted extend its previously existing identity with a new web presence and make bicoastal locations a core part of its identity to emphasize ties to the film industry by way of Los Angeles and New York.

 #links:
 #    -   title: Link_Header